 “Nothing is enough for the man to whom enough is too little.” – Epicurus

-A few weeks ago, Freddy Ehlers, Ecuadorian Minister of Buen Vivir, sat across the table from me at breakfast.
-I ate with not only Freddy; but also Bill and Lynne Twist, two of the co-founders of the Pachamama Alliance; and Freddy’s personal videographer, Enrique—not bad company.
+A few weeks ago, Freddy Ehlers, Ecuadorian Minister, sat across the table from me at breakfast.
+I ate with not only Freddy; but also Bill and Lynne Twist, two of the co-founders of Pachamama Alliance; and Freddy’s personal videographer, Enrique—not bad company.

 And unsurprisingly, it didn’t take long for the conversation to morph into something substantial.